benclerc/Fortinet-FortiOSAPI/README.md

 # Fortinet Fortigate configuration API (FortiOS)

+_This library is automatically generated, if you want support for a newer version, please open an issue._

-PHP library used for interacting with Fortigate firewall (FortiOS) APIs (CMDB, Log and Monitor).
+PHP library used for interacting with Fortigate firewall (FortiOS) APIs (CMDB (Configuration), Log and Monitor).
 This library can retrieve, create, update and delete configuration on the firewall.

 You can find all supported methods on [Fortinet's developer website](https://fndn.fortinet.net/index.php?/fortiapi/1-fortios/), you will need an account to browse information.